OCB7D2D/OcbLawnMowing/README.md

 With this modifier you will also harvest and collect items from various other small plants, like cotton, coffee or mushrooms.
 Yield is also significantly lower than when harvested by hand/tool.
-You can get a fully functional plant collector from harvesting pristine lawn mowers.
+You can get a fully functional plant collector from harvesting pristine lawn tractors.
 Otherwise you can find or buy the schematics, or unlock Living Off the Land Level 2.

 ### Crop Harvester